happyfish100/libshmcache/README.md

   * @param ttl: timeout / expire in seconds, such as 600 for ten minutes, ShmCache::NEVER_EXPIRED for never expired
   * @return true for success, false for fail
+  * @throws ShmCacheException if $value is false
   * @example: $cache->set($key, $value, 300);

+long ShmCache::incr(string $key, long $increment, long $ttl)
+  * @desc: atomic increment
+  * @param key: the key, must be a string variable
+  * @param increment: the increment integer, can be negative, such as -1
+  * @param ttl: timeout / expire in seconds, such as 600 for ten minutes,
+  * @return the value after increase, false for fail

 mixed ShmCache::get(string $key)
   * @param key: the key, must be a string variable